namin/lisp-variations/DO2.md

 using [Lightweight Modular Staging (LMS)](http://scala-lms.github.io).

 The provided code already has all the LMS facilities you are likely to need.
-Your role is to take about how to stage the interpreter principally, driven by types.
+Your role is to think about how to stage the interpreter principally, driven by types.

 For an expression that executes "now", at code generation time, use a